 It’s hard to believe.
 The holidays are just around the corner.
 And, there are more than one.
 First, there’s Halloween.
 Next, less than a month later is Thanksgiving.
 Just four weeks after that is Christmas.
 Finally, only a week later is New Years.
 How are you going to get everything done?
 You need a good plan and we got the perfect holiday plan for you.[thrive_2step id=’15112′] [/thrive_2step]

 Even though there are lots to do for the holidays, we can’t stop doing the regular things.
 Your holiday plan needs to include feeding the family, doing the laundry, keeping the house clean, and all those other regular chores.
 Some of these things can’t be shortened but some can be done more efficiently to help free up some time.

 Starting in September or October, I change my meal planning to monthly.
 This only takes a little longer the first week of the month.
 It frees up that time for the next three to four weeks.
 I also go to using more freezer and crock pot meals to make prep time quicker too.
 In addition, I do all the advance prep I can at the beginning of the month.
-See this post for the details on my meal planning routine or purchase my Meal Planning System.
+See this post for the details on my meal planning routine.

 If you can afford it, this is a great time to hire a cleaning service, either regularly or for one-time service.
 Or, teach a family member to do some of the cleaning chores.
 This not only frees up some of your time through the holidays, but it can be an ongoing time saver for the new year.